Kangaroo Jack Gives Back

 Supporting The Warruwi Indigenous Community

 The Warruwi Indigenous Community is located on the remote South Goulburn Island in West Arnhem Land, Northern Territory.
 The Warruwi School on the island provides an education for 116 students from 0-18 years of age.
 The school offers a FaFT program (Families as First Educators), combined grades classrooms and employment pathways program for high school students.
-Kangaroo Jack has recently donated footballs for the students to play with as part of their recreational activities at Warruwi School.
-Proceeds from Kangaroo Jack online football merchandise sales will also go towards purchasing football boots for the students.
+Kangaroo Jack has recently donated footballs and football boots for all the students to play with as part of their recreational activities at Warruwi School.
+Proceeds from sales of the Kangaroo Jack x Sherrin Indigenous Football were used to purchase football boots for all the students.

 Warruwi School Students – Tuesday, 1 June 2021